hpjeonGIT/Tips/CV.md

     - Implemented pre-conditioner, linear solver, IO, and framework for the reservoir simulator using C++, Google Test, CMake, SWIG, Python C-API, ANTLR4, HYPRE, AmgX, cereal, x86 intrinsics, and HDF5
     - Managed unit-tests/regression-tests using CMake and Bash scripting
     - Python and Bash scripting for the test automation, model conversion, unit-test, post-processing, and data analytics
-    - Trouble-shooting with ARM DDT, gdb, valgrind, Vtune, mpiP, TempestView
+    - Optimized MPI communication pattern and data gathering using serialization
+    - Investigated Cray environment and updated cmake/source code as necessary
   - Assisted HPC SW environment for scientific computing
     - Installed/managed Open Source SW like LLVM, PETSc, Scalapack, Trilinos, Deal.II, MOOSE, OpenPBS, and commercial SW like Matlab, Mathematica, SLB Eclipse/IX/Visage, providing module environment
     - Installed RHEL7/8 and Ubuntu20 on workstations, and managed Linux cluster using HP CMU and SLURM job scheduler
     - Installed/managed Ganglia/Nagios for Linux cluster monitoring such as ambient/CPU temperature, SLURM status, Infiniband connection, and workload
-    - Provided/managed GRAV server for internal documentation of the best practice in HPC and scientific computing
+    - Provided/managed GRAV server for internal documentation of the best practice in HPC and scientific computing        ◦
+    - Assisted building legacy in-house simulation tools over various SW stacks
+    - Trained new hires for Linux cluster environment and SW development workflow
 * Senior Computational Scientist, Corning Incorporated, Corning NY (May 2017 - July 2019)
   - Parallelized/optimized in-house/open-source/commercial applications over HPC clusters for machine learning and scientific computing
     - Accelerated DL/CNN image training of Keras/TensorFlow using distributed computing of Horovod, OpenMPI, and NCCL2 (30x speed-up using 32 GPUs)